danmayer/danmayer.github.com/_drafts/investigating_api_tooling.md

 * [RABL](https://github.com/nesquena/rabl)
 * [Jbuilder](https://github.com/rails/jbuilder)
-* ...
+* ... list some more examples

 For those that might just be interested in the best way of building custom JSON responses of mapping Ruby objects to JSON, the change log has a good post on [crafting JSON output](http://thechangelog.com/a-few-tools-to-build-a-json-api-in-a-ruby-web-app/), which shows some examples, although it is a little dated.

-### Benifits Beyond JSON Formats
+### Benefits Beyond JSON Formats

 One piece of the puzzle is following JSON formats.
 Right now many APIs are hand rolled and the structure of the data isn't ideal.
-Many apis are fairly loose and inconsistant in terms of how they serialize data.
+Many apis are fairly loose and inconsistent in terms of how they serialize data.
 Some JSON format standards could help us improve that, as well as provide validators that could be integrated into the testing process.
 Others only help in terms of defining where endpoints exist, how endpoints are accessed, and what the responding data looks like.
+While these are interesting, they are more interesting when paired with tooling based on these standards.
+Most of the options mention below utilize one of these formats and some could support multiple formats in conjunction which seems promising.

 * [JSON API](http://jsonapi.org/)
   * A format by [Yehuda Katz](http://twitter.com/wycats) and [Steve Klabnik](http://twitter.com/steveklabnik).